Public Records Laws and Social Media Retention in

 The Iowa Public Information Board (IPIB) is an independent agency appointed by the Governor and confirmed by the Senate, tasked with clarifying Iowa’s open meetings and public records laws.
 The IPIB recommends that the Iowa Open Records Law define “public records” broadly enough to “encompass email messages and other electronic correspondence.”
 Its guidance suggests that social media records in Iowa do qualify as public records and should be preserved under Iowa Open Records Law requirements.

-View the IPIB Guidance
+View the League of Cities Guidance

 Question: